-The Newsletter is published three times a year, containing articles from members and others on issues relating to seabird research and conservation.Sample newsletter
+The Newsletter is published three times a year, containing articles from members and others on issues relating to seabird research and conservation.More on Group newsletter

 Recent grant calls have received a lot of interest.
-In the winter 2020 call, two recipients were awarded a research grant.
+The February 2021 call was particularly competitive, and three recipients were awarded a research grant.

 We congratulate our grantees on their awards and wish them success with their project.
 Seabird Group members will be able to read reports of these projects in one or two years’ time in the Seabird Group newsletters, or in our SEABIRD journal.

 The next Seabird Group’s call for research grants will open in October 2021.
 For more details see our grants page.

 Our Seabird Census grant call remains open!

 Grants to support seabird census projects for Seabirds Count, the UK national seabird census currently underway and which finishes this year, are still available from the Seabird Group's census legacy fund.
 The census grant application form is available from the Seabird Group website.
 Census grant applications can be made at any time and we will turn them around very quickly.
 If you have any questions please contact the Seabird Group’s national census representative, Will Miles (firstname.lastname@example.org).
 Apply now!

 Postponement of the 15th International Seabird Group Conference until 2022